younglaker/octjs/doc/Oct.md

 ### Syntax
 	O("selector[, root_id, tag]")  => collection

 - selector: the elements you want.
+The id ueses prefix "#", class ueses ".", and tag ueses "&".

 - root_id: the root's id of the elements'root you want.